AlexsLemonade/reproducible-research/participant_information/participant_information.md

 Reimbursement funds will be dispersed 1-2 weeks after the workshop ends via check or ACH.
 To qualify for reimbursement:

-* The participant should have noted this request on their application.
+* You will need to have included this request in your application.
 * The participant will be required to provide documentation of travel expenses (such as transportation and lodging receipts) and will fill out a reimbursement form after the workshop ends.
 * The participant must attend the entirety of the workshop.